The Six Entrances of Illusions

 “Ananda, for example, if a person suddenly closes his ears with two fingers, he will hear sound in his head.
 Both the closing as well as the hearing come from Bodhi.
 And you should know that hearing comes neither from motion nor stillness, and neither from the ears nor emptiness.
 Why?
 Because if it came from motion, it would cease to exist when there is stillness and would not hear of stillness.
 If it came from stillness, it would cease to exist when there is motion and would not hear of motion.
 If it came from a sense organ, this faculty of hearing would have no self-nature since there would be neither stillness nor motion.
 If it came from emptiness, emptiness would then become hearing and no longer be emptiness.
 Therefore, you should know that entrance through the ears is neither causal nor conditional nor self-existent.

 “Ananda, now again, suppose a person goes to sleep when he is tired.
 After a night of sound sleep, he awakens and tries to recollect what he experienced while asleep.
 He recalls some things and forgets others.
-This is the inverted condition of birth and death, stay and change, which is continuously taken into the mind or inner intellect, each following the next without ever being overtaken.
-The mind and the experiences are all trouble arising from Bodhi.
-It comes from perceiving the false conditions such as birth and death, a perception that covers all inner data, which cannot be reached either by seeing or hearing, which is called knowing.
+This is the inverted process of such conditions as birth, stay, change, and death, which are continuously taken into the mind’s central system or inner intellect, each following the next without ever being overtaken.
+The mind and the experiences all originate from Bodhi.
+Through perceiving the false conditions such as birth and death, a sense of knowing covers all inner data, which cannot be reached either by seeing or hearing.
 This knowing has no substance of its own apart from the states of waking and sleeping, or from the conditions of birth and death.
 Thus, you should know that the organ of knowing comes neither from the states nor from the conditions, and neither from the organ nor from the emptiness.
 If it came from the waking state, it would cease to exist in the sleeping state.
 If it came from birth, it would cease to exist at death, then who will die?
 If it came from death, it would cease at birth, then who is living?
 If it came from the organ, then while the body experiences the waking and sleeping, the knowing would have no self-nature.
 If it came from emptiness, the emptiness would know everything and no longer be emptiness.
 Therefore, entrance through the intellect is neither causal nor conditional nor self-existent.